gloriag-dev/gloriag-dev/README.md

 ## My projects

 ### Tongy - [https://platform.tongy.it](https://platform.tongy.it)
 I joined the team of Tongy ( a fresh startup) to boost my professional development as coder and I was followed by a Senior Developer who shared his passion for programming with me, listened to my goals and helped me achieve them.
-He also taught me the Node.js' architecture pattern.
+He also taught me Node.js' architecture pattern.

+### The Cocktail DB
+"Go Home!
+You're drunk".
+Yep, this is the text of the button I created for my second project: The Cocktail DB.
+As the name suggests it is a simple web application which displays a list of cocktails and some cool actions like drinks/ingredients lookup and more.
+I developed it using my favourite JS library - React.

 My responsibilities were: